Moving to Portugal. Easy or hard? Packing, supplies, and residency

 Many items we could have left behind, but there are some things we’re happy we brought with us.

-1. Musical Instruments, strings, and music books.
+1. Musical instruments, strings, and music books.

 2. Apple devices.